Are you planning a visit to Porto? Lucky you! We want to return as soon as we can, we loved Porto so much!

 What and Where to Eat in Porto – Our Porto Food Guide

-- The lightest flaky pastry known as Chaves in savory and sweet varieties from A Loja dos Pastéis de Chaves at Rua da Firmeza #476
+The lightest flaky pastry is known as Chaves and it comes in savoury and sweet varieties from A Loja dos Pastéis de Chaves at Rua da Firmeza #476

-- Flor dos Congregdaos -Travessa dos Congregados 11, for their famous ‘terylene sandwich’ made from pork loin that has been marinated for 20 hours in olive oil, bay leaves, garlic, wine and spices and then roasted in a wood oven.
+Flor dos Congregdaos -Travessa dos Congregados 11, for their famous ‘terylene sandwich’ made from pork loin that has been marinated for 20 hours in olive oil, bay leaves, garlic, wine and spices and then roasted in a wood oven.
+This is one of the best restaurants in Porto for traditional Portuguese food.

 For some other recommendations on the best restaurants in Porto:

-- O Paparico – Rua de Costa Cabral 2343 Porto
+O Paparico – Rua de Costa Cabral 2343 Porto (Michelin Restaurant)

 For other Tripadvisor Porto restaurants to suit all tastes and budgets click here